nkh/bash-rd/README.md

 # TABLE FORMATTED KEY/VALUE

-You may not need persistent Key-value but a nice way to present some variables and maybe some comment.
+A table is a to present variables.

 The *ptt* formatter uses *Text::Table::Tiny* which can output tables in multiple formats.